bjack205/altro/README.md

 add_executable(main main.cpp)
 target_link_libraries(main PRIVATE altro::altro fmt::fmt Eigen3::Eigen)
 ```

 Note that altro internally uses the `fmt` and `Eigen` libraries.
 To link against the same
 versions used by altro, use the `fmt::fmt` and `Eigen3::Eigen` targets brought in
 automatically when importing altro.

+Also note that `CMAKE_PREFIX_PATH` should be set to whatever directory you used in the install.

 ## Arduino
 This shows how to compile the code to use on a Teensy microcontroller.